vanilla/garden-http/README.md

 Throwing Exceptions
 -------------------

-You can tell the http client to throw an exception on unsuccessful requests.
+You can tell the HTTP client to throw an exception on unsuccessful requests.

 ```PHP
 use Garden\Http\HttpClient;